 The gameplay is a mixture of debating and then accusing certain players of witchcraft.
 Will you be able to hang all of the witches and purge your town, or will the citizens be wrongly accused?

 While there are usually several rounds of debate/accusation in social deduction games, One Night Ultimate Werewolf condenses this down to just one round.

 You’re trying to find out who the werewolf is, but in this game, everyone gets a role with a special power, making the game very diverse.

-The rounds go by in minutes, with games played in quick successions, allowing you to experience a lot of different situations or roles.
+The rounds go by in minutes, with games played in quick succession, allowing you to experience a lot of different situations or roles.

-Accessibility has helped the game to a lot of success and many editions and expansions are available.
+Accessibility has helped the game to a lot of success and many editions and expansions of this party game are available.

 7. The Resistance & The Resistance: Avalon

 Contrary to Werewolf, The Resistance bets on a bit more meat around its bones.
 You still have two hidden teams, Resistance Operatives, and Imperial Spies (Star Wars, anyone?).

 The game is played over several rounds of debate and players going on missions.
 Players try to guess the identities of others based on how they voted on the approval of the mission, and if the mission was sabotaged or not.